Facilitate and support a Community of Practice that provides a learning platform for research, education and conservation.

 In 2010 a group of educator trainers in environmental education joined forces to build a national programme to address the teacher training at both pre-service and in-service level.
 Under the guidance of Rhodes University, the group established the Fundisa for Change project.
 FfC (www.fundisaforchange.co.za) representatives developed training units which are topic and grade specific.
 Content Knowledge, appropriate Teaching Methods and Assessment Practices appropriate to that topic can be presented in Short Courses which receive Higher Education Institution certificates and is endorsed by SACE.

-Dr Shelley Edwards
+Prof. Shelley Edwards

 Zoology and Entomology Molecular Lab, Rhodes University